pearsonca/scala-commsim/index.md

 shorthand.
 Though we do not delve into the details, the implementation we provide shortly embraces several of these patterns, most notably Chain of Responsibility and Strategy.

-There have been several decades of trends driving those software engineering practices, independent of any directed impetus to enhance agent-based modeling.
+There have been several decades of trends driving these software engineering practices, independent of any directed impetus to enhance agent-based modeling.
 Initially, most general purpose languages reflected what actually occurred in computer memory with the syntax improvements limited to abstractions for convenient creation and manipulation of numerical types, and for flow control.
-The [development and promulgation][dahl1966simula] of object-oriented concepts shifted how we reasoned about programs, leading to languages and libraries designed for those concepts.
+The [initial development][dahl1966simula] of object-oriented concepts - essentially, thinking about programmatic representations in the way we think about entities in the real world, as composition of how they respond to change, their relationships to similar and dissimilar entities, *etc* and how to use that kind of representation in succinct, formal ways - shifted how we reasoned about programs, leading to languages and libraries designed for those concepts (see [Stefik and Bobrow][stefik1985object] for some history).
 Modern programming languages bring even-more-natural language syntax while maintaining the precision necessary to direct a computer.
 We will demonstrate using this approach for agent-based modeling using [Scala][scala] and the Actor library developed by [Akka][akka].

 ## Aside: Augmenting Empirical Data